RadialDevGroup/ombudsman/management/ONBOARDING.md

   - Schedule picture for website
   - Welcome employee from Twitter account

-## Equipment, desk space, network, keys
+## Desk space, keys
 Goal:

-  - Check out company equipment to developer
-  - Assign Personal space to developer

   - Provide key(s) for entry into workspace
   - Provide a notebook

-  Practice:
   - Explain space limitations and work out solutions and acceptable compromises (such as the Armory).

 ## Goals